jaimen-n/scipython/README.md

 # scipython
-repository which I will use to upload all the snipets I make to practice programming on Python, following freecodecamp.org Scientific Computing with Python online course, all the code will be commented on spanish
+In this repository, I'll be uploading snippets I make as practice, almost all of them following the Scientific Python course available at freecodecamp.org
+The code will be commented in spanish